namanxshah/zoos/README.md

 The remaining data about categorization and ownership of zoos in India, as well as the classification of animals was taken from [https://cza.nic.in/page/en/faqs](https://cza.nic.in/page/en/faqs)

 ### How I analysed data
 I started by scrapping [https://cza.nic.in/information-about-zoos/en](https://cza.nic.in/information-about-zoos/en) through BeautifulSoup.
 Since website had data about 525 zoos, which was paginated in 53 pages, I took help of a Teaching Assistant to apply a for loop.
 Then Pandas helped me filter out the derecognized zoos and get the state-wise data of the recognized zoos.
+My scrapping, data collection, and analysis can be seen in 'zoo.ipynb' file in this repository.
 Rest of the data was readily available at [https://cza.nic.in/page/en/faqs](https://cza.nic.in/page/en/faqs) and didn't require any analysis.

 ### New skills applied